gredman/Shell-Tools-novaextension/ShellTools.novaextension/README.md

 **Filter Text…** will ask for a shell command, then take the current selection, pipe it though that command, and replace the selection with the command output.
 If nothing is selected, the entire document will be filtered.

-**Insert Output…** will ask for a shell command and insert the output at the current cursor position.
+**Insert Output…** will ask for a shell command and insert the output at the current cursor position, overwriting the current selection.

 **Run Selection** will execute the current selection as a shell command.